Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

         M 12,1 miss eviction hit
         hits:4 misses:5 evictions:3

-Your job for Part A is to fill in the "csim.c" file so that it takes the same command line arguments and produces the identical output as the reference simulator.
-Notice that this file is almost completely empty.
-You’ll need to write it from scratch.
+Task for Part A is to fill in the "csim.c" file so that it takes the same command line arguments and produces the identical output as the reference simulator.
+Notice that this file is almost completely empty, will be written from scratch.

 ### Programming Rules for Part A

--   Your <span>csim.c</span> file must compile without warnings in order to receive credit.
+-   <span>csim.c</span> file must compile without warnings in order to receive credit.

--   Your simulator must work correctly for arbitrary *s*, *E*, and *b*.
-This means that you will need to dynamically allocate storage for your simulator’s data structures using the `malloc` function.
+-   Simulator must work correctly for arbitrary *s*, *E*, and *b*.
+This means that it will need to dynamically allocate storage for the simulator’s data structures using the `malloc` function.

--   For this lab, we are interested only in data cache performance, so your simulator should ignore all instruction cache accesses (lines starting with `I`).
+-   For this lab, we are interested only in data cache performance, so the simulator should ignore all instruction cache accesses (lines starting with `I`).
 Recall that <span>valgrind</span> always puts `I` in the first column (with no preceding space), and `M`, `L`, and `S` in the second column (with a preceding space).
-This may help you parse the trace.

--   To receive credit for Part A, you must call the function
+-   To receive credit for Part A, must call the function
     <span>printSummary</span>, with the total number of hits, misses,
-    and evictions, at the end of your <span>main</span> function:
+    and evictions, at the end of the <span>main</span> function:

             printSummary(hit_count, miss_count, eviction_count);

--   For this this lab, you should assume that memory accesses are aligned properly, such that a single memory access never crosses block boundaries.
-By making this assumption, you can ignore the request sizes in the <span>valgrind</span> traces.
+-   For this this lab, assume that memory accesses are aligned properly, such that a single memory access never crosses block boundaries.
+By making this assumption, ignore the request sizes in the <span>valgrind</span> traces.

 ## Part B: Optimizing Matrix Transpose

-In Part B you will write a transpose function in <span>trans.c</span>
+In Part B, write a transpose function in <span>trans.c</span>
 that causes as few cache misses as possible.

 Let *A* denote a matrix, and *A<sub>ij</sub>* denote the component on the ith row and jth column.
 The <span>*transpose*</span> of *A*, denoted *A<sup>T</sup>*, is a matrix such that *A<sub>ij</sub>=A<sup>T</sup><sub>ji</sub>*.

-To help you get started, we have given you an example transpose function in "trans.c" that computes the transpose of *N &times; M* matrix *A* and stores the results in *M &times; N* matrix *B*:
+An example transpose function in "trans.c" that computes the transpose of *N &times; M* matrix *A* and stores the results in *M &times; N* matrix *B*:

         char trans_desc[] = "Simple row-wise scan transpose";
         void trans(int M, int N, int A[N][M], int B[M][N])